ndombrowski/Phylogeny_tutorial/README.md

 The tutorial works on the NIOZ server named ada, where most tools are installed.
 The exception are custom scripts, which will be provided as part of this tutorial.
 If you work on a different system you need to set up programs, such as bmge, mafft, etc... yourself and change file paths if needed.

+## `Cite`

-THe script catfasta2phyml.pl comes from: https://github.com/nylander/catfasta2phyml
+The script catfasta2phyml.pl comes from: https://github.com/nylander/catfasta2phyml so please use this link for citing this script.

+Additionally, if you found this tutorial useful and use it in your work, feel free to add a link to this repository to your methods section.